In This Article

 - flaky sea salt, kosher salt can work, too for sprinkling

 - Preheat oven to 350F and line baking sheets with parchment paper.

 - In a heavy skillet, heat butter over medium until melted.
 Constantly swirl or stir the butter until it turns into a lightly golden brown color.
 Take care to continue swirling/stirring, to prevent burning.
 Once butter is browned, remove from heat and set aside.

 - In a bowl, whisk together flour, baking soda, baking powder, and salt.
 Set aside.

 - Mix brown sugar together with warm browned butter until no lumps remain, about 30 seconds with electric mixer.
 Add egg, yolk, and vanilla to butter mixture, whisking until smooth.

 - Slowly add in flour mixture to the butter mixture on medium-low just until fully incorporated.
-If dough is sticky, wrap tightly in plastic wrap and chill in fridge 30 minutes or more.
+If dough is sticky, cover tightly in plastic wrap and chill in fridge 30 minutes or more.

 - Make dough balls about 1 inch round, and place dough balls on lined baking sheet 2 inches apart.
 Bake about 7 minutes (do not overbake; cookies will be very soft upon removal, but will set as they cool.)

 - Immediately upon removing warm cookies from oven, press a caramel kiss into the center of each.
 Drizzle with warm caramel sauce.